 I also fixed the title and some typos.
 He’s known as “Mega Man” here and “Rockman” in Japan- there’s a space.
 Oops.
 I’m glad no one pointed this out.
 I guess I just did though.
 Double oops.

 The original intention for Protoman is this idea of a whistle-based melody that plays when you meet him throughout the game.
-The artists, according to the Mega Man Official Complete Works, mention that Protoman was intended neither friend nor foe- an ambiguous character archetype from Japanese anime.
+The artists, according to the Mega Man Official Complete Works, mention that Protoman was intended to be neither friend nor foe- an ambiguous character archetype from Japanese anime.
 The idea is that he would have a “cool” theme (literally using the word “cool” to describe him).
 The artists and the sound programmers worked together closely to develop a true, team-wide aesthetic.
 The whistle could be Protoman whistling, to announce his arrival.
 I feel that falls into line with the idea of how “cool” Protoman is in the sense of that epic Japanese anime hero genre from which he’s developed.
 Either way, when you fight him, part of this theme plays:

 (credit: constantlimit – I apologize for the awful sound quality.
 Ouch, my ears.
 Clearly done on emulator or something.)